12 Best VMware Hosting Providers + Alternatives (2026)

 Each virtual server operates independently with its own operating system, resources, and software applications.
 VPS hosting is typically the next level when you upgrade from shared hosting.

-You can think of VPS hosting as a middle ground between shared hosting, which is more affordable but offers less control, and dedicated server hosting, which provides dedicated hosting resources but is usually more expensive.
+Think of VPS hosting as a balance between shared hosting, which is cheaper but offers less control, and dedicated server hosting, which gives you exclusive resources but at a higher cost.

 Which Company Offers the Best VPS Hosting?